samgehrlich/TimeMan/README.md

 ### Class Diagram Description

-**MainActivity:**  The first screen the user sees.
-This will have a list of specimens, and an option to enter a new specimen.
+**MainActivity:**  One the user is finshed with making the profile,The first screen the user sees.
+This will have a clander with tasks shown with half screen showing list of taks.

+**ProfileMaker:**  A screen that will allow the user to modify/Create profile.

-**SpecimenDetailsActivity:**  A screen that shows details of a specimen.
+**Task Manager:** A screen that will allow user to create/modify/delete tasks.

-**RetrofitInstance:** Boostrap class required for Retrofit.

-**Plant:** Noun class that represents a plant.
+**Profile:** Noun class that represents a user/user's profile.

-**Specimen:** Noun class that represents a specimen.
+**Task:** Noun class that represents a task.

-**IPlantDAO:** Interface for Retrofit to find and parse Plant JSON.

-**ISpecimenDAO:** Interface for Room to persist Specimen data
+**IProfile:** Interface for the profile class.

 ## Scrum Roles